Search and Filter Logs

 Exact match

-lynxdb query 'level=error'
+lynxdb query 'from main level=error'

-lynxdb query 'source=nginx'
+lynxdb query 'from main _source=nginx'

-lynxdb query 'host="web-01"'
+lynxdb query 'from main host="web-01"'

 Numeric comparison

-lynxdb query 'status>=500'
+lynxdb query 'from main status>=500'

-lynxdb query 'duration_ms>1000'
+lynxdb query 'from main duration_ms>1000'

-lynxdb query 'status!=200'
+lynxdb query 'from main status!=200'

 Combine multiple filters